Kenji-Jones/PlayJack_ESP8266/README.md

 # PlayJack_ESP8266
-Testing esp8266, NRF24L01, WS2812 LEDS, fastLED, wifi captive portal all together
+This is a proof of concept using

-Using the Wemos D1 Mini ESP8266
+- Wemos D1 Mini ESP8266
+- NRFL01+
+- WS2812B (NeoPixels)
+- fastLED library
+- TMR rf24 library
+- Captive portal testing (i want to add a color picker if possible?)

-I'm using nhaduy99/Walkgreen v2.0 for reference
+I'm using nhaduy99/Walkgreen v2.0 for captive portal / wifi connectivity reference

+I still need to add the pinout for the project.